igama/docs.binaryedge.io/docs/api-v1.md

 Retrieve a list of the latest requested jobs.
 This includes:

+* "description": Description of the job, as specified on the request;
 * "status": Status of the job.
 Where status can be:
     * "requested": Job was requested successfully;
     * "revoked": Job was revoked by user;